MikyStar/Perfos/README.md

 }
 ```

+3. Read the results

-And this code will generate this benchmark report file
+The code above will generate this benchmark report file

 ```txt
 Benchmarking sabita@v0.3.0 with 50 iterations